philipf/tictactoe-ai-gen/README.md

 This project is a simple Tic-Tac-Toe game built using HTML, Tailwind CSS, and jQuery.
 It is a simple example of a project that was generated using AI Coding Agent, in this case, Roo, a VS Code extension.

+A running version of the site can be found [here](https://blog.notnot.ninja/tictactoe-ai-gen/)

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: